 Are you exercising over 50?
 Like most things in life, as we get older, the challenges our bodies face change too.
 From our activity levels to our recovery times, exercising over 50 brings with it a whole host of new fitness hurdles – many of which wouldn’t have been a problem in our twenties, thirties or forties.

-Monique Eastwood, celebrity personal trainer and founder of virtual training program the Eastwood Movement Method, highlights some of the other challenges that come with exercising over 50.
+But don’t just take our word for it.
+Monique Eastwood, celebrity personal trainer and founder of virtual training program the Eastwood Movement Method, highlights some of the challenges that exercising over 50 brings.

 ‘As our bodies enter their 50s, there are many changes occurring within them.
 We are losing muscle mass and bone density and our sleep patterns are all over the place,' she says.